Jcait/Project-knight-travails/README.md

 ### Searching for the route.

-To Search for the shortest route, we're going to go through the values of possible moves created after the initial function,
+To search for the shortest route, we're going to go through the values of possible moves created after the initial function,

-To make life easier we push the array of values to a new variable to track it and we create a new Set to hold values that have already been passed.
+To make life easier, we push the array of values to a new variable to track it, and we create a new set to hold values that have already been passed.

 ```js
 const bfs = (start, target) => {